George Carnegie Palmer

-George Carnegie Palmer (December 20, 1861 – February 29, 1934), was an American architect who specialized in civic and academic buildings across the United States.
-He best known for his work with the architect Henry F. Hornbostel.
+George Carnegie Palmer (December 20, 1861 – February 29, 1934), was an American architect who specialized in designing Beaux Arts style civic and academic buildings in the United States.
+He is best known for his work with the architect Henry F. Hornbostel.
 By 1904, Palmer & Hornbostel ranked "among the leading architects in the United States."

+Palmer studied architecture at Columbia University before working for architect Frederick Clarke Withers as a general superintendent for the construction of the Chapel of the Good Shepherd and other structures on Blackwell Island.
+He then formed the firm Wood and Palmer, Architects in New York City with a college classmate.
+Hornbostel became a partner in Wood, Palmer & Hornbostel in 1897, renamed Palmer & Hornbostel in 1900.